DBBENSAN/team-project-manager/README.md

 ## Lessons Learned

-Through this project, I was also able to implement classes and constructors.
-Though currently, the app is not fully functional.
-While I am able to create objects that inherit the class of it's parent object, some of the methods still aren't being called on correctly.

-Additionally, the app is not currenltly producing an HTML file to which the team members are appended to.
+Through this project, I was able to use Class constructors and create test cases for each one.
+This deepened my knowledge further on how to traverse multiple files with module exports.
+One big learning point of this project was running into a recursive function that set me back on my work.
+After refactoring the algorithms, I am happy to share that I have been able to make the app work.
+Please see the demo to see how the app functions.

 ## Technologies Used